meilisearch/documentation/learn/core_concepts/primary_key.md

 ### Document id

 The document id is the value associated with the primary key.
-It is part of the primary field, and acts as a unique identifier for each documents in a given index.
+It is part of the primary field, and acts as a unique identifier for each document in a given index.

 Two documents in an index can have the same values for all attributes except the primary key.
 If two documents in the same index have the same id, then they are treated as the same document and **the preceding document will be overwritten**.